-BENTON COUNTY RESOLUTION NO FRANKLIN COUNTY RESOLUTION NO BEFORE THE BOARD OF COMMISSIONERS OF BENTON COUNTY, WASHINGTON, AND FRANKLIN COUNTY, WASHINGTON; - RE: IN THE MATTER OF REVIEW OF THE SERVICE PROVIDER CONTRACT BETWEEN BENTON-FRANKL WORKFORCE DEVELOPMENT COUNCIL AND CAREER PATH SERVICES FOR THE PROGRAM YEAR THE AMOUNT OF \$668,455 FOR YOUTH SERVICES WHEREAS the Master Agreement between the counties of Benton and Franklin and the Benton-Franklin Workforce Development (WDC) signed on March 27, 2000, states that the Benton and Franklin County Commissioners on the WDC Executive Council shall pursuant to section II.C.5, review all service provider contracts approved by the WDC; and, WHEREAS Benton and Franklin Counties' Interlocal Cooperation Agreement for the Workforce Administration signed by Benton Franklin Counties on March 27, 2000, indicates sections II.C.3 and 4 that the commissioners appointed to the WDC Executive Counties on the Service provider contracts and modifications to his or her Board of Commissioners so that such Board can make a determination whether it wishes to advise the WDC that the respective county disagrees with and rejects the proposed contract; and, ncil shall WHEREAS , the WDC has presented a contract between the WDC and Career Path Services for the Workforce Innovation and Opp Act (WIOA) Youth Services for PY22; NOW, THEREFORE, ortunity BE IT RESOLVED that the Benton and Franklin Counties Board of Commissioners has received the proposed contract between the and Career Path Services, in the amount of \$668,455 for Youth Services, effective July 1, 2022, through June 30, 2023, and does not such contract; and, BE IT FURTHER RESOLVED that the Chairman is hereby authorized to sign a said contract indicating the Board's receipt and rebehalf of the Board of Benton and Franklin County Commissioners. eview on Dated thisday of, 2022 Dated thisday of, 2022
+BENTON COUNTY RESOLUTION NO.

+FRANKLIN COUNTY RESOLUTION NO.

+BEFORE THE BOARDS OF COMMISSIONERS OF BENTON COUNTY, WASHINGTON, AND FRANKLIN COUNTY, WASHINGTON;

+RE: IN THE MATTER OF REVIEW OF THE SERVICE PROVIDER CONTRACT BETWEEN BENTON-FRANKLIN WORKFORCE DEVELOPMENT COUNCIL (BFWDC) AND CAREER PATH SERVICES FOR THE PROGRAM YEAR 2023 IN THE AMOUNT OF \$\$628,933 FOR YOUTH SERVICES

+WHEREAS, the Master Agreement between the counties of Benton and Franklin and the Benton Franklin Workforce Development Council signed on March 27, 2000, states that the Benton and Franklin County Commissioners on the BFWDC Executive Committee shall, pursuant to section II.C.5, review all service provider contracts approved by the BFWDC; and,

+WHEREAS, Benton and Franklin Counties' Interlocal Cooperation Agreement for the Workforce Administration signed by Benton and Franklin Counties on March 27, 2000, indicates section II.C.3 and 4 that the commissioners appointed to the BFWDC Executive Committee shall present service provider contracts and modifications to their Boards of Commissioners so that such Boards can determine as to whether it wishes to advise the BFWDC that the respective county disagrees with and rejects the proposed contract; and,

+WHEREAS, the BFWDC has presented a contract between the BFWDC and Career Path Services for the Workforce Innovation and Opportunity Act (WIOA) Youth Services for the program year 2023; NOW, THEREFORE,

+BE IT RESOLVED that the Benton and Franklin Counties Boards of Commissioners have received the proposed contract between the BFWDC and Career Path Services, in the amount of \$628,933 for Youth Services, effective July 1, 2023, through June 30, 2024, and do not object to such contract; and,

+BE IT FURTHER RESOLVED that the Chairmen are hereby authorized to sign said contract indicating the Board's receipt and review on behalf of the Boards of Benton and Franklin County Commissioners.

+Dated this, 2023

-Chairman of Board Chairman of the Board
+Chairman of the Board

-Member Member
+Commissioner

-Member Constituting the Board of County Commissioners of Benton County, Washington Member Constituting the Board of County Commissioners of Franklin County, Washington
+Commissioner Constituting the Board of County Commissioners of Franklin County, Washington

-Attest: Clerk of the Board Attest:
+Attest:Clerk of the Board